Your cart is currently empty.

 Caution on strict diets and eating disorders

-If you’re a teenager or you’re a caregiver of a teenager with acne, please practise moderation with any diet.
+If you’re a teenager or you’re a caregiver of a teenager experiencing breakouts, please practise moderation with any diet.
 Cut down on sugars and simple carbohydrates in moderation, rather than cutting out these foods completely.
 The most important thing, above anything, is to continue to enjoy the pleasure of eating sugars and simple carbohydrates from time to time, in moderation.
-Keeping in mind that the stress or hormonal disruption from an eating disorder can contribute to acne too.
+Keeping in mind that the stress or hormonal disruption from an eating disorder can contribute to blemishes too.

 Subscribe to our mailing list to receive your free 7 Steps to Clear Skin program.